MKYRENE/text_editor/README.md

-# Objection
+# Progressive Web Applications (PWA) Challenge: Text Editor
 "An impressive single-page, offline-enabled text editor with data persistence and redundancy, utilizing IndexedDB and deployed on Heroku."
-# Progressive Web Applications (PWA) Challenge: Text Editor

 Welcome to the Progressive Web Applications (PWA) Challenge: Text Editor project!
 This undertaking demonstrates your adeptness in the skills and concepts acquired throughout the course.
 The project showcases an exceptional implementation of a browser-based text editor, encompassing key features and functionality.